-ActiveCampaign recently rolled out some usefull feature updates, that will make your marketing life a little easier in a number of ways.
-Listen in to this week's ‘Tactical 20 ‘ episode to find out more
+ActiveCampaign recently rolled out some useful feature updates, that will make your marketing life a little easier in a number of ways.
+Listen in to this week’s ‘Tactical 20 ‘ episode to find out more

 We Chat About:

 - New filtering criteria

 If you want to give ActiveCampaign a try, you can set up a free trial account here.

 Links Mentioned In The Show